Many rented homes suffer from black mould and condensation on windows, frames and walls. But what causes damp and how it can be treated?

-The electrical charge acts as to repel the moisture rising up the wall back safely back down to the ground.
-A constant small electrical charge is maintained to ensure the property is damp free.
+The electrical charge acts to repel the moisture rising up the wall safely back down to the ground.
+A constant small electrical charge is maintained to ensure the property remains damp-free.

 Air gaps in windows and doors can lead to penetrating damp.
 Filling in the gaps can help solve the problem.

 Cavity walls can provide efficient protection against penetrating damp.
 Most modern housing is constructed with two layers of wall with a cavity placed within them.
-Cavity walls act as a barrier so the moisture will evaporate before it can penetrate its way through the property.
+Cavity walls act as a barrier so the moisture evaporates before it can penetrate its way through the property.

-It is important to note that cavity walls can also cause damp as a result of the cavity becoming full of debris.
+It’s important to note that cavity walls can also cause damp as a result of it becoming full of debris.
 In this case, the moisture can pass via the debris from the outer wall to the inner wall of the property.

 How to get rid of traumatic damp

 As a landlord, it is crucial to promptly address and effectively eliminate traumatic damp within your property to ensure the well-being of your tenants and maintain the structural integrity of the building.

 The first step is to identify the source of the damp, whether it stems from internal issues such as leaking pipes, or external factors like environmental flooding (e.g., when a nearby river or stream overflows during a period of heavy rainfall).

 Engaging the services of a professional inspector or a qualified contractor can help pinpoint the exact cause and classify the damp as ‘traumatic’.

 Once identified, it’s essential to undertake necessary repairs or replacements, such as fixing leaking pipes, reinforcing insulation, or improving the building’s drainage system.